seanox/aspect-js/manual/composite.md

   - example.html
 - index.html
 ```

-In the default behavior, the name of the resources is derived from the composite
-ID and then uses it as the lower case at the beginning.
-This behavior can be
-changed with the [value strict for attribute composite](markup.md#composite) so
-that the composite ID is used unchanged for the resources.

 ## Loading
 The loading of the resources and the view model binding are done partially when